ComuneTrento/Sportello-telematico---Validator-devel/README.md

 this is the frontend dashboard for build module with GLOBO SRL technologies.

-Is built with Python and React for the frontend.
+Is built with Python and React for the frontend, python is acting as a web server, the react is the frontend that consume the API.

-## Requirements
+## Install

-* Python >= 3.7.2
+Only Python 3 is required as a user, this software is currently hosted on [PyPi](https://pypi.org/project/validator-devel/) so you can install it with:
+`pip install validator-devel` and call in your terminal of choice `validator-devel` for the execution.

+If you want to contribute you need these tools for the frontend compilation:
-* for the frontend only: Node 10.x
+* Node 10.x
 * yarn

 ## Build the project